 Parcels which cannot be delivered to the addressees and which the senders have abandoned shall not be returned by the Post Office of the country of destination, but shall be treated in accordance with its legislation.
-No claim shall be made by the Post Office of the country of origin in respect of such parcels.
+No claim shall be made by the Post Office of the country of destination against the Post Office of the country of origin in respect of such parcels.

-ENQUIRIES.
+Enquiries.

-I. A fee not exceeding I franc may be charged for every enquiry concerning a parcel or a Trade Charge Money Order.
+1. A fee not exceeding 1 franc may be charged for every enquiry concerning a parcel or a Trade Charge Money Order.